wynn0123/cap/docs/guide/standalone.md

 ### Client-side

-First, add the Cap widget to your website by following the [Cap docs](https://cap.tiagorangel.com/).
+First, add the Cap widget to your website by following [this guide](widget.md).

 Then, you need to configure the widget to use your self-hosted Cap Standalone server.
 To do this, set the widget's API endpoint option to: